-Investigation of the position of various minority groups in the American political system, including their general political attitudes and voting behavior, patterns of political organization, party activity, and their role in the formation of public policy.
+Investigation of the position of various minority groups in the American political system.
+Includes general political attitudes, voting behavior, and patterns of political organization.
+Also includes party activity and the minority role in the formation of public policy.

 POS 250 Political Science Internship /3 cr. hrs./15 periods (15 lab)